Magnacarter/custom-wp-registration-form/readme.txt

 		Example : `$form = new Form( $form_name, $fields, $submit_text );`
 	B. Build the array.
 Here is an example of a form array and then passing it to the form object.
+		1. assign classes and ID's to retain full style control of all inputs.
+		2. each input field and textarea is wrapped in a `<div class="your-class">`.
+ID's are assigned to the input and textarea tags themselves.

 			`$fields = array(
 				'First Name' => array(